A love letter to Cuba and La Vigia

 On the second floor was a large room flooded with light.
 The shuttered doors were thrown open, and a few fans were going at high speed.
 The unfiltered sun made the room about ten degrees warmer than downstairs, but still no match for the heat in the streets.

 In the middle of the floor was a small square table, surrounded by women talking and laughing and wielding large pairs of scissors.
-Small cups of dark, sweet Cuban coffee—in 2003, cafe puro was available for a price—sat scattered on the table.
-In-between were sheets of paper with mimeographed images of faces and oil lamps and flowering plants.
+Small cups of dark, sweet Cuban coffee—in 2003, cafe puro (unmixed) was available for a price—sat scattered on the table.
+In-between were mimeograph copies of hand-drawn images: faces, oil lamps, flowering plants.

-Some women were cutting out the hand-drawn figures.
+Some women were cutting out the images.
 Others were gluing them into a book.
-The pages were layers of butcher block paper and newsprint, cardboard and tissue paper, a page of lace from a discarded tablecloth.
-The words of the poems were typed inside a hand-drawn, mimeographed border.
+The words of poems were typed inside a hand-drawn, mimeographed border.

-Mom turned the pages in slow silence.
-She said something to me—I don’t recall what.
-But then, the words were not the most important part.
-It was the sound of her voice, reverent, hushed.
-Like the sound of the ocean in a conch shell.
+My mom turned the pages of Behar’s book in slow silence.
+She said something to me, I don’t recall what.
+The words were not the most important part, anyway.
+It was the sound of her voice.
+Low, reverent.
+Hushed, like the sound of ocean waves in a conch shell.

-Matanzas is also known as “the City of Bridges.”
-I know the nickname refers to the seventeen physical bridges that connect parts of the city over three rivers.
-But to me the most important bridge is the one between a Jewish Cuban American poet and a woman from southeastern Virginia.
+Matanzas has a second nickname, “the City of Bridges.”
+I know that it refers to physical bridges that connect sections of the city over three rivers—but I can’t stop thinking about the bridge that poetry built that day between a Jewish Cuban American poet and a Baptist woman from southeastern Virginia.

 We need more bridges like that one.

-I read this week that cafe mezclado is making a comeback, because cafe puro is once again in short supply.
-Hurricanes made stronger by climate change have damaged historic structures, and there is no money to repair them.
+I read this week that cafe mezcla’o is making a comeback, because supplies of cafe puro are low.
+The Cuban economy is devastated.
+Hurricanes made stronger by climate change have damaged homes and other structures, and there is no money to repair them.
 The electrical grid for the entire island has crashed more than once in the last few months.

-“I do believe I’ll be having the honor of taking Cuba,” he says.
+“I do believe I’ll be having the honor of taking Cuba,” he blurts.
 “I think I can do anything I want with it.”

-I think about the narrow strip of sea that separates Key West from the beaches of Varadero in the province of Matanzas.
-Only ninety miles wide, those waters have claimed the lives of many who tried to cross it in rickety boats and makeshift rafts.
+I think about the narrow strip of water that separates Key West, Florida, from the beaches of Varadero, north of Matanzas.
+Only ninety-two miles wide, those treacherous waters have claimed the lives of untold numbers of Cubans who tried to cross it in rickety boats and makeshift rafts.

-But the distance between Cuba and the U.S. can’t be measured in miles.
+But the distance between Cuba and the U.S. isn’t measured only in miles.
+It can also be measured in the days and hours it takes to get there.

 Las tormentas a veces